busera/fake_transaction_data_generator/README.md

         "Office Decor"
     ],
     "recurring_transactions": [
-        {"vendor": "City Power & Utilities", "amount": 500, "day": 15, "description": "Monthly Utility Bill"}, {"vendor": "Prime Office Rentals", "amount": 2000, "day": 1, "description": "Office Rent"}
+        {
+            "vendor": "City Power & Utilities",
+            "amount": 500,
+            "day": 15,
+            "description": "Monthly Utility Bill"
+        },
+        {
+            "vendor": "Prime Office Rentals",
+            "amount": 2000,
+            "day": 1,
+            "description": "Office Rent"
+        }
     ]
 }
 ```

-You can add or remove vendors, personal vendors, personal expense descriptions, and recurring transactions as needed.
-The script will adapt to these changes automatically.

-## Output

-The script generates a CSV file with the following columns:

-1. Transaction ID
-2. Date
-3. Type
-4. Amount
-5. Account
-6. Description
-7. Vendor
+In this configuration:
+- `total` sets the total number of irregularities to generate
+- Each irregularity type has a `count` field to specify how many of that type to generate
+- If the sum of individual counts is less than `total`, additional random irregularities will be added to reach the total
+- `cumulative_irregularity` has its own configuration with `enabled`, `threshold`, and `probability` fields

 ## Types of Transactions and Irregularities